wudonghao/Hand-Segmentation/Readme.md

 "python train.py -g"

-Default value of val_train percentage equals to 0.05

 ### Evaluation

-Unzip "result.tar.gz" to get all the saved results file.
+Unzip "result.tar.gz" to get all the saved test results.

-Evaluate them using dice coefficient by running "python eval_all.py -b 2 -l 0.02 -c MODEL.pth -g"
+You can evaluate them using dice coefficient by running "python eval_all.py -b 2 -l 0.02 -c MODEL.pth -g"

 ### Dataset